artefactual/atom-docs/user-manual/import-export/csv-import.rst

 ..
 TIP::

-   AtoM's command-line CSV import includes an addtional option, called ``--roundtrip``, that bypasses the above set of criteria.
+   AtoM's command-line CSV import includes an additional option, called ``--roundtrip``, that bypasses the above set of criteria.
 Instead, it will **only** look for an exact match on the legacyID value in your import CSV, against the unique internal database object ID associated with every record.